Maud Joachim: Residency at Eagle House

 Joachim was invited to Eagle House in 1910.
 A plaque was made and her photograph was recorded by Colonel Linley Blathwayt.

 Eagle House near Bath in Somerset had become an important refuge for suffragettes who had been released from prison after hunger strikes.
 Mary Blathwayt's parents planted trees there between April 1909 and July 1911 to commemorate the achievements of suffragettes including Emmeline Pankhurst, Christabel Pankhurst, Annie Kenney, Charlotte Despard, Millicent Fawcett and Lady Lytton.
 Joachim planted a Thujopsis Dolabrata conifer on 17 June 1910.
 The trees were known as "Annie's Arboreatum" after Annie Kenney.
 There was also a "Pankhurst Pond" within the grounds.
 Joachim was back in London when the 1911 census was enumerated and refused to provide any information to the census enumerator as part of the suffragette boycott.

 Alongside a number of other WSPU members, in 1913 Joachim moved away from the organisation and radical action as violent protest escalated to arson.
-She moved her energies towards the socialist East London Federation of Suffragettes, which offered practical support to working-class women alongside campaigning for the vote.
+She moved her energies towards the socialist East London Federation of Suffragettes (ELFS), joining in 1914.
+The ELFS offered practical support to working-class women alongside campaigning for the vote.

 Later life

-Joachim ran an unemployment bureau and managed a toy factory for the East London Federation of Suffragettes during the First World War.
-She later worked with Sylvia Pankhurst on her anti-fascist Ethiopian campaign.
+Joachim ran an unemployment bureau and managed a toy factory for the ELFS during World War I. She later worked with Sylvia Pankhurst on her anti-fascist Ethiopian campaign.

-In the 1939 Register, Joachim was listed as living on private means in Somerset Terrace in St Pancras London and later moved to Mouse Cottage, Steyning, where she lived until her death on 16 February 1947.
+In the 1939 Register of England and Wales, Joachim was listed as living on private means in Somerset Terrace in St Pancras, London, and later moved to Mouse Cottage, Steyning, West Sussex, where she lived until her death on 16 February 1947, aged 77.